 In this case, it's best to err on the side of caution and you might want to consider shelving your salicylic acid products for the moment and chatting to your doctor about it.

-You might not be as familiar with hydroquinone as you are with other common skincare ingredients, but it is definitely one to be aware of if you're growing a tiny human.
+You might not be as familiar with skin lightening agents as you are with other common skincare treatments, but it is definitely one to be aware of if you're growing a tiny human.

-Hydroquinone is a skin lightening agent that is used to treat hyperpigmentation and, while it's super effective at doing this, the expert recommendation is to avoid it while pregnant.
+These products are used to treat hyperpigmentation and, while they aresuper effective at doing this, the expert recommendation is to avoid it while pregnant.

 Essential oils